How Many Nickels Are In 17 Dollars

 1. Use a Coin Sorter: A coin sorter can quickly and accurately sort your nickels into rolls.
 These devices are available at most office supply stores or online retailers.

 2. Weigh the Nickels: If you have a scale, you can weigh the nickels.
 A standard roll of 40 nickels weighs approximately 200 grams.
-Therefore, you can divide the total weight of your nickels by 200 to estimate the number of rolls.
+Which means, you can divide the total weight of your nickels by 200 to estimate the number of rolls.

 3. Count in Groups: Instead of counting each nickel individually, try counting them in groups of 5 or 10.
 This can speed up the process and reduce the likelihood of errors.